jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 304. Range Sum Query 2D - Immutable
 Prefix sum.
 Or more daring: ["2d" prefix sum](https://leetcode.com/discuss/69424/clean-c-solution-and-explaination-o-mn-space-with-o-1-time)

+#### 310. Minimum Height Trees
+BFS, shrinking the graph from outer frontier where nodes only has one degree, updating the degrees as the frontier nodes are removed.

 #### 319. Bulb Switcher
 Brainteaser...
 I cannot know the optimal solution unless reading [this](https://leetcode.com/discuss/91371/share-my-o-1-solution-with-explanation)

 #### 322. Coin Change
 DP. $f(x) = min(f(x-coin_i)+1)$ where $f()$ refer to the coin number.
 <br>*TODO: Pruning need to be done so as to reduce the runtime?*

+#### 332. Reconstruct Itinerary
+DFS, tracking edge count. [a better solution resembles topology sort](https://leetcode.com/discuss/85439/short-iterative-solution-explanation-recursive-backtracking)